Filling Sources: Attachments & Text Input

 PNG, JPG, JPEG (.png, .jpg, .jpeg)

-Photos of documents, screenshots, scanned images, and photos taken with a phone camera are all processed via vision AI.
-This covers insurance cards photographed at point of service, signed documents scanned to image, ID documents photographed for verification, and any situation where the user has a photo rather than a digital document.
-Image quality affects extraction accuracy — 300 DPI or higher produces the best results, but lower-quality images are processed with best-effort extraction.
+Photos of documents, screenshots, scanned images, and photos taken on a phone are all processed via vision AI.
+This covers insurance cards photographed at point of service, signed documents scanned to image, ID documents photographed for verification, and any situation where you have a photo rather than a digital file.
+Image quality affects extraction accuracy - cleaner, higher-resolution images produce better results, but lower-quality images are processed with best-effort extraction.

 Text Input: Data and Instructions in the Same Field